Setup l2tp vpn edgerouter: Quick Guide, Tips, and Best Practices

 Can I route all client traffic through the VPN?

 Yes, you can configure the EdgeRouter to route all VPN client traffic through the VPN full tunnel.
 This typically involves setting the client route and the default route to go through the VPN interface.
 For privacy and simplicity, many users start with a full tunnel and switch to split-tunnel later if needed.
-Edge vpn reddit: The Ultimate Guide to Using a VPN with Microsoft Edge in 2025, Tips, Comparisons, and Best Practices
+Microsoft edge vpn not working: comprehensive guide to fix Edge VPN issues, troubleshooting steps, and VPN recommendations 2026

 How do I add more VPN users?